 Poverty makes staying in school tough.

-Bridge to Finish helps low-income students get the services they need to stay in school and complete their education.
+Bridge to Finish helps students get the services they need to stay in school and complete their education.

 How It Works